 Set realistic expectations and educate your patient depending on your analysis of that individual.
 Setting unrealistic expectations will eventually lead to high patient dissatisfaction.
 Proper patient selection and education is paramount to a patient’s satisfaction.
 DYSPORT® & dermal fillers alone will not completely eliminate all the wrinkles.
 Some patients benefit from a face lift or a laser resurfacing procedure.

 Glabellar spread test is a very useful test to see if DYSPORT® alone will soften a patient’s frown line.
 You spread the glabellar wrinkles apart with your thumb and index fingers.
 Patients with thick skin and deep dermal folds who do not improve with manual spreading will respond poorly to Dysport® injections alone.
 These patients require dermal filler injections.
+Understanding how to conduct patient consultation is a crucial skill that will be discussed during your Dyport certification training.

 - Dysport must maintain temperature between 36-46°F (2-8°C) to maintain viability of protein.
 This will be kept in refrigerator until just prior to use.